George5562/Switchboard/README.md

 ---

-_Switchboard transforms MCP from a "tool flooding" problem into a clean, token-efficient aggregation layer._
+Switchboard transforms MCP from a tool flooding problem into a token-efficient aggregation layer.